shingetsu/saku/README.md

 Description
 -----------
 * Saku is a P2P anonymous BBS works on Python.
-* We confirm that Saku works on CPython 2.6 on GNU/Linux and CPython 2.7 on Windows 7.
+* We confirm that Saku works on CPython 2.6 on GNU/Linux.
     Saku may not work on MacOS(ver.9 or before).
 * The features of shinGETsu are...
     * 2ch.net style interface